Aluc4d/Nyx09/README.md

 ## 📦 How to Use

-1. Download or clone `DNS-SHES.zip` repo. 💾💾💾
+1. 💾 Download or Clone `DNS-SHES.zip` repo.

-2. ⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬⏬
+2. 🔗 Extract `DNS-SHES.zip` and open the extracted `DNS-SHES` Folder

 >  💡 Run Run-DNS-SHES.bat as Administrator for full functionality.

-3. Follow the interactive menu to choose your desired optimization.
+3. 🔗 Follow the interactive menu to choose your desired optimization.

 ## ⚠️ Disclaimer